 Contouring is something that I can not live without makeup, even if I only cover a few pimples on my face, I immediately want to add a little contouring to feel "whole" haha.
-Now Paese has launched a new one Contouring Palette which I madly love!
-And with it I will show you a contouring guide today :)
+Now I was going to show you a contouring guide today.
+A tutorial for beginners and for the whole face with clear step by step descriptions! :)

 And by contouring, I do not mean as it has looked in the US in recent years, where you first have lots of streaks all over your face and then become a completely different person after blending everything.